lborocs/22cob290-part2-team-07/design/Report/report.md

 ## Prototyping

 Before the development process of the system, a throw-away prototype was created to explore the requirements and interface ideas for the client.
-This was beneficial for managing the client's expectations and ensuring that their needs and wants were clear before investing time
+This was beneficial for managing the client's expectations and ensuring that their needs and wants were clear before investing time.

 The only changes made to the design and proposed functionality of the system were based on feedback of the prototype from the client.